 Our final tool for avoiding meal penalties is something of a rarity.

-The idea behind French hours is that they eliminate the mid-day slumps that tend to occur naturally on both sides of lunch, allowing a greater amount of work to be accomplished in a much shorter overall day.
+The idea behind French hours is that they eliminate the mid-day slumps that tend to occur naturally on both sides of lunch, allowing a greater amount of work to be accomplished in a much shorter overall day, typically at a higher cost to the production.
 French hours also carry the fringe benefit of letting the crew get home within normal human hours, allowing them the rare opportunity to have a life outside of their labor.

 In theory, French hours sound great.
 The trouble is putting them into practice.